Higher-spin symmetries of the free Schrodinger equation: Introduction

-The Schr\"odinger group was discovered by S. Lie \cite{Lie} and, even earlier, the conserved quantities associated with the Schr\"odinger invariance were already know to Jacobi \cite{Jacobi} (see also \cite{Plebanski,Duval:2009vt}).
-Its name, however, is taken from quantum mechanics \cite{Kastrup,Jackiw,Nie,Nie2,Hag}, since it extends the Galilean symmetries of the free Schr\"odinger equation with dilatation and expansions transformations.
-The Schr\"odinger group is isomorphic to the Newton-Hooke conformal group of the harmonic oscillator \cite{Nie2}, and it appears also in several contexts, e.g., magnetic monopoles \cite{Jackiw:1980mm}, vortices \cite{Jackiw:1989qp,Jackiw:1990mb,Duval:1994pw}, fluid mechanics \cite{fluid}, and strongly correlated fermions \cite{Henkel:1993sg,Mehen:1999nd}.
+The Schr\"odinger group was discovered by S. Lie \cite{Lie} and, even earlier, the conserved quantities associated with the Schr\"odinger invariance were already known to Jacobi \cite{Jacobi} (see also \cite{Plebanski,Duval:2009vt}).
+Its name, however, is taken from quantum mechanics \cite{Kastrup,Jackiw,Nie,Nie2,Hag}, since it extends the Galilean symmetries of the free Schr\"odinger equation with dilatation and expansion transformations.
+The Schr\"odinger group is isomorphic to the Newton-Hooke conformal group of the harmonic oscillator \cite{Nie2}, and it appears also in several contexts, e.g., magnetic monopoles \cite{Jackiw:1980mm}, vortices \cite{Jackiw:1989qp,Jackiw:1990mb,Duval:1994pw,Horvathy:2008hd}, fluid mechanics \cite{fluid}, and strongly correlated fermions \cite{Henkel:1993sg,Mehen:1999nd}.
 The Schr\"odinger group has some infinite dimensional generalizations \cite{Plebanski,Henkel:1993sg}, and it can be also realized geometrically as space-time isometries \cite{Henkel:2003,Duval:1990hj,Duval:2008jg}.
-The Schr\"odinger symmetry have attracted also renewed interest since the discovery of the non-relativistic $AdS/CFT$ correspondence \cite{Son:2008ye,Balasubramanian:2008dm,Maldacena:2008wh}, which relates an asymptotic theory on a curved background to a non-relativistic quantum system \cite{Duval:2008jg,Son:2008ye,Balasubramanian:2008dm,Maldacena:2008wh}.
+The Schr\"odinger symmetry have attracted also renewed interest in the context of non-relativistic $AdS/CFT$ correspondence \cite{Son:2008ye,Balasubramanian:2008dm,Maldacena:2008wh}, which relates an asymptotic theory on a curved background to a non-relativistic quantum system \cite{Duval:2008jg,Son:2008ye,Balasubramanian:2008dm,Maldacena:2008wh}.
+This is a consequence of the embedding of the Schr\"odinger algebras into relativistic conformal algebras \cite{Burdet}.